fversnel/fversnel.github.io/_posts/2017-10-19-backend-frontend-triple-stores.markdown

 ---
 layout: post
-title:  "Back-end and front-end, two sides of the same coin; or why triple stores are fundamental to application development."
+title:  "Back-end and front-end: two sides of the same coin; or why triple stores are fundamental to application development."
 date:   2017-10-19 14:00:00 +0200
 published: true